Last Updated on January 15, 2022

 The rocky, dusty desert started to become more sandy.
 We stopped at a small dune to stretch our legs and then again at an oasis type area which had views of the Erg Chebbi dunes, before reaching Merzouga to begin our night in the sand dunes.

-You can read my experience of camping in the Sahara in my post: Things I Wish I Had Known Before Camping In The Sahara Desert
+You can read my experience of camping in the desert in my post: Things I Wish I Had Known Before Camping In The Sahara Desert

-After our night in Erg Chebbi, we hit the road early and drove 9 hours straight, back to Marrakech, only stopping a couple of times to go to the toilet, fill up with fuel and buy snacks.
-Our guide did ask if we wanted to stop for a longer lunch or just plough on, our group decided just to keep on going.
+After our night in Erg Chebbi, we hit the road early and drove 9 hours straight, back to Marrakech.
+We only stopped a couple of times to go to the toilet, fill up with fuel and buy snacks.
+Our guide did ask if we wanted to stop for a longer lunch or just plough on.
+Our group decided just to keep on going.

 I booked my Morocco desert tour from Marrakech with CamelTrekking.com and was very happy with my experience!
 You can either join the whole tour which goes from Marrakech to Merzouga, or they have other options if you just want to do the overnight stay from Merzouga!